jasmeetsingh-028/Fast-Food-Case-Study/README.md

 ## Usage

-To reproduce the analysis, open the Jupyter Notebook `food_preferences_analysis.ipynb` inside Notebooks and Dataset and follow the step-by-step instructions provided in the notebook.
+To reproduce the analysis, open the Jupyter Notebook `notebook.ipynb` inside Notebooks and Dataset and follow the step-by-step instructions provided in the notebook.
 The notebook covers the following areas:

 - Data preprocessing: Cleaning and preparing the dataset for analysis.
 - Exploratory data analysis (EDA): Descriptive statistics, data visualization, and pattern discovery.